 - Before starting any installation or maintenance procedures, disconnect all power to the package. - All electrical procedures must be in compliance with all national, state and local codes and requirements. - A certified electrician should connect all wiring. - Refer to the electrical wiring diagram provided with the unit before starting any installation or maintenance work. - Release all pressure from the package before removing, loosening, or servicing any covers, guards, fittings, connections, or other devices. - Notify appropriate hospital personnel if repairs or maintenance will affect available compressed air levels. - Air inlet must be placed in an area free of toxic or hazardous contaminants.
-It must be kept away from ETO exhaust vents, vacuum exhaust vents, areas close to automotive exhausts, etc., in accordance with the latest edition of NFPA 99. - Prior to using the Scroll Medical Air System, the medical facility must have a certifier perform all installation tests as specified in the latest edition of NFPA 99 and is responsible for ensuring that the Medical Air meets the minimum requirements as specified in the latest edition of NFPA 99. - This is a high speed, rotating piece of machinery.
+It must be kept away from ETO exhaust vents, vacuum exhaust vents, areas close to automotive exhausts, etc. - This is a high speed, rotating piece of machinery.
 Do not attempt to service any part while machine is in operation. - Do not operate unit without belt guards, shields or screens in place. - Make sure that all loose articles, packing material, and tools are clear of the package. - Check all safety devices periodically for proper operation. - Never operate a compressor with its isolation (shutoff) valve closed or without its relief valve in place.
 Damage to the compressor may occur. - Do not add lubricating oil of any kind to the compressor. - The "Hand" mode of operation should only be used for emergencies such as a PLC malfunction and should not be used for normal operation. - Electrical service must be the same as specified on the control panel nameplate or damage to the equipment may occur. - Vibration during shipment can loosen electrical terminals, fuse inserts, and mechanical connections.
 Tighten as necessary.